Familiar Heartbreaks: Review of McGranahan’s “Arrested Histories: Tibet, the CIA, and Memories of a Forgotten War”

 Chushi Gangdruk veterans piece together a history of resistance using memories of their fight against Chinese invaders.
 Though the resistance was officiated in Lhasa by leading Lithangpas, the resistance, according to many, had begun in Kham—where Chinese soldiers began their advance into Tibet.
 Unlike China’s narration of the event as “the peaceful liberation of Tibet,” many recall violent resistance, in which, Khampa men and women mobilized and fought.
 Yet, resistance history was contested not only by China, but by the Tibetan Government in Exile—the institutional structure that represents Tibetan sovereignty.
 In many ways, this book is an exploration into the reasons veteran histories are put on arrest, and are contested, and denied.
 What McGranahan uncovers are veteran memories of homeland and family prior to the Chinese invasion, memories of Chinese soldiers advancing, memories of unorganized fight and flight, memories of alliance building, memories of fighting for homeland, and thus nation.
 “If history is narrative,” writes McGranahan, “memory is what drives historical narratives; that is memory consists of the stuff and the energy with which histories are forged or forgotten” (19).
 What McGranahan uncovers then, are memories of veterans and their resistance histories.
 But why the arrest?
 According to McGranahan, it was a combination of two things; 1) the agreement that the US would provide assistance only if resistance fighters kept their involvement a secret (a promise honored until British film maker George Patterson made the film “Raid into Tibet” without permission from CG leadership that prompted CIA agents to demand for Gyalo Thondup to replace Baba Yeshi, even though CG soldiers at the time thought of Gyalo Thondup as having no business in structural operations of CG (156)), and 2) the Tibetan Government in Exile (TGiE) launching international efforts that politicized the Tibet movement along human rights ideologies in the 1990s that required the abandonment of resistance narratives that revealed Tibetans as having taken up arms in their resistance against the Chinese invaders—a narrative that worked against TGiE’s framing of Tibetans as peace-loving, and so, deserving of international assistance.
 The veterans also did not win, due to shifting political relations between the US and China.

 For the veterans, Chushi Gangdruk history began with Khampa sovereignty clashing against Chinese ones.
-It was also about Khampas choosing to become Tibetan—an identity that was resisted prior to Chinese invasion—in order for a united flight against a common enemy that threaded the whole of Tibet: The Chinese.
+It was also about Khampas choosing to become Tibetan—an identity that was resisted prior to Chinese invasion—in order for a united flight against a common enemy that threatened the whole of Tibet: The Chinese.
 For them, resistance history was about Khampas becoming Tibetan and taking the onus to fight on behalf of not only Khampa families and clansmen, but a nation they recognized as Tibet.
 Thus, resistance history for veterans, were about the rejection of Chinese colonization in place for Tibetan nationality.
 Though Chushi Gangdruk history originated in Kham (even before they adopted the name Chushi Gangdruk), and with Khampa men assuming leadership positions, resistance soldiers were Tibetans of all background.
 However, their nationalist history was being enacted (through resistance) and made during a time when multiple groups were vying to take control of the unfolding Tibet situation with China.
 “Strains reflected,” writes McGranahan, “the troubles taking place in civilian life between the United Party, the 13th group, and the government-in-exile” (154).

 Invasion was recent, thus, exile was new.
 Tensions from such fragmentations during this time makes itself visible within Chushi Gangdruk’s own dealings, as well as civilian life.
 However, deteriorating conditions for Tibetan refugees demanded such consolidation of leadership to address conditions of invasion and exile.
 In the end TGiE, led by Gyalo Thondup, assumed that role due to the prominence of the Dalai Lama, however, such fast tracked method came at personal costs.
 This part of exile history becomes important in understanding how leadership in pre- and post-invasion Tibet operated as multiple, diverse, and at times clashed with one another—characteristics that kept certain regions and its leaderships, like Kham, autonomous and under its own authority throughout pre-invasion Tibet.
 It also reveals how the consolidation of Tibetan authority under one government, the TGiE from central Tibet, was necessitated by foreign invasion and the uniting role the Dalai Lama played for many.
 Thus, conditions of invasion and exile demanded such fast-tracked consolidation of power.
 Under such conditions, it became alright for Chushi Gangdruk to be fighting a secret war against the Chinese following the Chinese invasion (when political consolidation had not been in complete effect), but became anti-nationalist when enacting political relations with Taiwan on behalf of the Tibetan nation—when exile governmentality had been consolidated under the TGiE.
 An event that became framed in the Tibetan community as one motivated by Khampa nationalism and against Tibetan unity, when the leadership themselves make clear that their actions were enacted on behalf of Tibetan sovereignty.